Libertarians debate: How to respond to coronavirus pandemic?

 In speeches, blogs and other online postings they ask whether it's appropriate — and in what ways — for the government to help those who have lost jobs and businesses.
 They wonder whether, and to what degree, government should regulate business and personal movement in the name of public health.

-"Preventing the spread of infectious disease is within the legitimate functions of the minimal state, which most libertarians accept," says Michael Heumer, a professor of philosophy at the University of Colorado, in Boulder.
+"Preventing the spread of infectious disease is within the legitimate functions of the minimal state, which most libertarians accept," says Michael Huemer, a professor of philosophy at the University of Colorado, in Boulder.

 In Washington, David Boaz, executive vice president of the Cato Institute, a libertarian think tank, says, “I wouldn’t say we have trouble holding on to libertarian principles.
 We believe in the presumption of liberty.
 But that presumption can be overcome in particular circumstances.
 And that’s part of our understanding of liberty.”

-Note: This story has been corrected to show the proper spelling of the last name is Huemer, not Heumer.